themesberg/flowbite/content/typography/links.md

 Use this example to set a link inside a paragraph with an underline style.

 {{< example id="paragraph-link-example" github="typography/links.md" show_dark=true >}}
-<p class="text-body">The free updates that will be provided is based on the <a href="#" class="font-medium text-brand underline hover:no-underline">roadmap</a> that we have laid out for this project.
+<p class="text-body">The free updates that will be provided is based on the <a href="#" class="font-medium text-fg-brand underline hover:no-underline">roadmap</a> that we have laid out for this project.
 It is also possible that we will provide extra updates outside of the roadmap as well.</p>
 {{< /example >}}

 ## Icon link